kelloggm/wpi-paper/experiments/experimental-procedure.md

             `java -cp "$CHECKERFRAMEWORK/checker/dist/checker.jar" org.checkerframework.framework.stub.RemoveAnnotationsForInference -keepFile keepFile.txt .`
          7. Push the unannotated code with by running.
             `git commit -am "output of RemoveAnnotationsForInference" ; git push origin unannotated`
-   5. Save all the type check errors to a file `typecheck-noAnnos.out` and then commit them to the `unannotated` branch.
+   5. Comment out any `-Werror` and `-Alint`, add '-Awarns', compile and save all the type check warnings to a file `typecheck-noAnnos.out`.
+   6. Add, commit the `typecheck-noAnnos.out` to the `unannotated` branch.
    `git add typecheck-noAnnos.out ; git commit -m "All typecheck warnings" ; git push origin unannotated`.

 ##### D. Collect the number of original annotations in the code: